tkschuler/RadioWinds/readme.md

     <br>
     As far as accuracy, my feeling is the inaccuracy of the measurement and variation of the atmosphere are much greater than the method used to present the data.
 The BUFR reports may use less smoothing that what is used to generate the old text style reports.
     "<br>
+>   <br>
+>   FMH3 to be the defining document for radiosondes https://www.icams-portal.gov/resources/ofcm/fmh/FMH3/00-entire-FMH3.pdf
+>   <br>
     <br>
     --Larry Oolman (Maintainer of Univerity of Wyoming Upper Air Sounding Dataset)